rashad-07/mpv-subfinder/README.md

 There's also embedded subtitle extraction straight from a video file, 20+ colour themes, and the usual row height / font / column settings.

-Everything above — every setting, every right-click action, every edge case — is covered in full by the in-app **Help** (the **?** button, top-right of the main window).
-This README is just enough to get you installed.

 ---

 ## What's stored on disk